The Best Way to Conduct Biometric Testing and Wellness Screening 2022

 Despite what actually happens in many wellness programs, there are actually two important parts of having a successful biometric testing program.
 The first part is gathering data (bloodwork and measurements) and generating risk scores.
 This is the easy part.
 In fact, it’s so easy you can buy a kit and do it yourself at home.

 There are also medical professionals or vendors who are professionally trained to take your blood and calculate your results.
 The hard part is knowing what to do with the information once you have it.

 Lowering elevated blood pressure, glucose, or cholesterol–now that is a different issue altogether.
 At the end of the day, isn’t that the reason for the screening in the first place?
 This whole situation reminds me of a Seinfeld sketch where Jerry talks about the difference between taking a car reservation and actually holding the reservation.

 Typically, an employee who has recently received their biometric data will get a chance to visit with a nurse or a health coach.
-The results will be discussed and some recommendations will be made and most likely the employee will walk away with a brochure and encouragement to visit with a primary care provider.
+The results will be discussed, some recommendations will be made, and most likely the employee will walk away with a brochure and encouragement to visit with a primary care provider.

-This is all well and good and maybe even helpful, but this is also where the process breaks down.
+This is all well and good, but this is also where the process breaks down.
 Employees with dramatically elevated health risks will be vigorously encouraged to seek medical attention.
 The proper medical treatment protocol for elevated cholesterol and blood pressure is to first start with Therapeutic Lifestyle Change (TLC).

 This is a fancy way of saying adopting and maintaining a healthy lifestyle.
 This is the correct approach to take with elevated health risks because, after all, the elevated health risks are almost always just a symptom of a larger problem: unhealthy behaviors.